 Sports leadership opportunities are also available.
 Older students are able to support and coach the teams and practices for younger students in school, as well as being able to work with younger children in our partner primary schools as part of sporting events or festivals.

-To find out more about recent opportunities and successes, visit our Sport page.
+To find out more about recent opportunities and successes, visit our Sports page.

 Creative and Performing Arts